 - The Nun Ghost (Marie Lairre?): Seen since 1900, she appeared on the Nun’s Walk, a young woman in a black habit.
 On September 12, 1931, guest Dom Richard Whitehouse saw her near the chapel, “weeping silently.”
 Price’s 1937 séance named her Marie Lairre, killed for loving a Waldegrave heir.

-- The Monk: A shadowy, sometimes headless figure, spotted by Lionel Foyster on January 19, 1932, in the garden.
+- The Monk: A shadowy, sometimes headless entity, spotted by Lionel Foyster on January 19, 1932, in the garden.
 Linked to the nun ghost’s doomed romance.

 - Phantom Coach: Heard on Hall Road, with headless horsemen, by villager John Mason on February 28, 1929.